sakura9096/Pinteresting/README.md

-== README
+# Pinteresting

-# My first ruby application.
+### Description

-This is a ruby sample application where user can sign up and create pins!
+This is a ruby application where user can sign up and create pins!